SkywardSyntax/Snake/README.md

 - Avoid obstacles that appear on the grid.
 - Colliding with an obstacle will end the game.
 - New obstacle types, including moving obstacles.

+### Visual Enhancements

+- Added animations for snake movements and transitions.
+- Updated styles for buttons, game elements, and backgrounds.
+- New CSS classes for power-ups, obstacles, and game-over screen.

 ### Contributing